matt-freeman/CutlerWhitakerVotingTool/README.md

 The counter resets to 0 when Cutler returns to first place.
 The script tracks and displays vote statistics when exited, showing how many votes were cast in each category.

+### Lead Backoff System

+To prevent pushing Cutler's lead too high, the script includes an exponential backoff system:

+- **Trigger**: When Cutler's lead over the second-place competitor exceeds a configurable threshold (default: 15%)
+- **Behavior**: Exponential backoff gradually increases voting delay
+  - Backoff multiplier starts at 1.0x (normal timing)
+  - Increases by 1.5x each vote when lead is above threshold
+  - Maximum delay capped at 5 minutes (300 seconds)
+  - Backoff resets to 1.0x when lead drops below threshold
+- **Configurable**: Use `--lead-threshold N` to set custom threshold (e.g., `--lead-threshold 20` for 20%)

+Example: If standard interval is 60 seconds and backoff multiplier reaches 2.0x, the delay becomes 120 seconds.
+If it reaches 5.0x, the delay becomes 300 seconds (5 minutes max).

 ### Parallel Processing

 When Cutler has been behind for extended periods, the script automatically starts additional voting threads to accelerate voting: